XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   created_by_my_app: false, # Boolean | When set to true you'll only retrieve Invoices created by your app

+  summary_only: false, # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
+This returns only lightweight fields, excluding computation-heavy fields from the response, making the API calls quick and efficient.

   unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }